na-na-hi/renget/archive/tmd2character_bubba.md

 Pokémon's Ability | Description
 ---- | ----
 Protean | A Pokémon with Protean as its Ability will change its type to be the same type as the move it is using.
+Super-Effective damage against the User is increased by 2.

 ->Rookie Rank<-
 ->*0/400 points to Normal Rank*<-